rust-lang/rust/docs/user/README.md

 The main interface to rust-analyzer is the [LSP](https://microsoft.github.io/language-server-protocol/) implementation.
-To install lsp server, use `cargo install-lsp`, which is a shorthand for `cargo install --package ra_lsp_server`.
+To install lsp server, use `cargo install-ra --server`, which is a shorthand for `cargo install --package ra_lsp_server`.
 The binary is named `ra_lsp_server`, you should be able to use it with any LSP-compatible editor.
 We use custom extensions to LSP, so special client-side support is required to take full